 - 3.9.1.
 The Council supports the principles of the Primary Authority Partnership Scheme (PAP) and when dealing with business will check to see if they have a relevant partnership in place.
 Inspection Plans and Primary Authority (Assured) Advice must be taken into consideration when dealing with any relevant business. - 3.9.2.
-There are a number of businesses operating in Huntingdonshire who are in a Primary Authority Environmental Health Partnership with another local authority.
-The Council does not currently have any health and safety partnerships but maybe open to exploring them with interested parties, subject to resources and in line with Corporate plans and policies.
-Costs are recovered from the business partner. - 3.9.3.
+The Council does not currently have any health and safety partnerships but maybe open to exploring them with interested parties, subject to resources. - 3.9.3.
 The Council recognises the importance of liaison with businesses and statutory bodies to ensure a consistent approach to enforcement.
 The most established mechanisms for this are through working with colleagues via the Cambridgeshire and Peterborough Food and Health and Safety Managers Group; liaising with businesses and Trading Standards colleagues regarding the Licensing of Sports Stadia; and liaising with organisations and Agency partners when attending Safety Advisory Group meetings.